srinivasmdas/CICD_Deployment/README.md

 STEP 3: Prepare Ansible playbook to run Maven build on Jenkins CI server

+    3a.
+Create docker image
+    3b. copy image to docker hub
+    3c.
+Jenkins job to build an image onto ansible

-Prepare Ansible playbook to execute deployment steps on the remote web container with restart of the web container post deployment
+STEP 4: Prepare Ansible playbook to execute deployment steps on the remote web container with restart of the web container post deployment
+    4a.   deploy Image using Ansible Playbook